Future predator: Reception

 The future predators have been described as an iconic creature of the series.
 Their ability to move and kill without being seen has been described as "almost supernatural".
 Their appearance in Primeval marked a turning point in the series since they were the first non-prehistoric creature to appear in the programme.
 The storyline accompanying the creature's first appearance was also strikingly different, exploring temporal paradoxes and the impact changing the past could have on the present.
 In later series of Primeval, further future creatures would also be introduced.
 The introductory episode of the future predator was ranked as the fourth best episode of the entire series by Philip Lickley of Den of Geek in 2012 and David Selby of CultFix ranked the future predator as the best creature of the series in 2013.

 Some commentators have referred to the future predators, on account of their repeated appearances in the series and how difficult they are to deal with, as the Daleks of Primeval.
 Andrew-Lee Potts, who starred in Primeval, thought the future predator was one of the standout creatures in the series.
 Potts also compared the predator to the Daleks, though noted that the predators could "move a hell of a lot faster", and saw it as a creature straight out of a horror film.
 Douglas Henshall, who also starred in the series, likewise found the design to be "terrific", particularly since he felt it could actually be a proper animal.
 The palaeontologist Darren Naish praised the design of the future predator in a 2012 article for successfully incorporating numerous bat-like qualities despite its weird appearance, size and lack of flight, such as how the creature runs in a similar way to a vampire bat.

-The future predators have been compared to the highly similar creatures featured in the 2018 post-apocalyptic horror film A Quiet Place, though it is not known whether the designers for that film drew on them for inspiration.
+The future predators have been compared to the Death Angels featured in the 2018 post-apocalyptic horror film A Quiet Place, though it is not known whether the designers for that film drew on the future predators for inspiration.